Phloem and Xylem as Polar Transport

 Predictions and What Would Falsify

 1. Xylem conduit diameter clusters at substrate-preferred discrete rungs across vascular-plant lineages.
 Vessel and tracheid diameters across angiosperms, gymnosperms, ferns, and lycophytes should cluster at substrate-preferred discrete diameter rungs distinct from a continuous distribution set by Hagen–Poiseuille efficiency and cavitation-safety alone.
+This is a coarse-family prediction: the clustering is the firm claim, but — because conduit diameter is set by the cavitation-versus-resistance trade-off across four decades rather than by a single pairing resonance — the inter-rung ratio is left open, and a clean \sqrt2 comb is not expected here (the vascular conduit is the largest rung of the five-scale conduit family, not a tooth of the resonant comb).
 Cross-lineage wood-anatomy surveys (the InsideWood database and successors) provide the existing data; the framework predicts clustering at a small set of substrate-preferred rungs rather than a continuous distribution.

 4. Phloem source-to-sink pressure-differential clusters at a substrate-coherent ratio across angiosperms.
 The pressure differential between source and sink ends of a phloem column (\sim 0.51.5\;\text{MPa}) should cluster at a substrate-preferred ratio relative to the sieve-element wrap-tension signature, not vary continuously with phloem-flux demand.
 Pressure-probe and aphid-stylet measurements across plant species under controlled source/sink conditions provide the test; the framework predicts a substrate-coherent pressure-ratio signature distinct from continuous chemistry-side variation.

-The picture is falsified if (a) xylem conduit diameters vary continuously without substrate-preferred-rung clustering across lineages, (b) sieve-pore diameters vary continuously without substrate-preferred-rung clustering, (c) tall-tree maximum heights vary continuously across lineages with no ceiling at the cohesion-tension limit, or (d) phloem source-to-sink pressure differentials are fully predicted by continuous chemistry-side flux models without a substrate-coherent pressure-ratio signature.
-It is supported, even partially, if any of the four ordering predictions hold against existing data.
+The picture is falsified if (a) xylem conduit diameters vary continuously without substrate-preferred-rung clustering across lineages, (b) sieve-pore diameters vary continuously without substrate-preferred-rung clustering, (c) tall-tree maximum heights vary continuously across lineages with no ceiling at the cohesion-tension limit, (d) phloem source-to-sink pressure differentials are fully predicted by continuous chemistry-side flux models without a substrate-coherent pressure-ratio signature, or (e) cavitation thresholds are uniform across a plant’s organs, with distal and trunk conduits failing at the same tension rather than in the graded, distal-first order the anti-lock reading predicts.
+It is supported, even partially, if any of the five ordering predictions hold against existing data.

 Putting the Section in Context